 Improving your Core Web Vitals

-While page experience is just one of hundreds of factors Google reportedly uses to rank sites, it stands to reason that these Vitals will be the most impactful piece of that particular pie.
-For that reason, you want to do what you can to improve yours before Google officially makes it a ranking factor.
+Page experience is just one of hundreds of factors Google reportedly uses to rank sites.
+However, considering the growing importance of user experience in digital marketing, along with Google co-founder Larry Page’s belief that user experience is the most important thing, it stands to reason that these Vitals will be the most impactful piece of that particular pie.
+For that reason, you want to do what you can to improve yours before Google officially finishes making it a ranking factor.

 For better or worse, making sure your site is primed for search engines is a never-ending process.
 With Google making algorithm updates near-constantly, the measurement of what makes a website optimized is always changing.

 But an update rarely, if ever, means having to totally revamp your site.
 This is especially true if you’ve been following SEO practices, publishing quality content, and keeping user experience in mind.
-By priming your site for a high Core Web Vitals score, you’ll be ahead of the game when Google formally rolls out the metric.
+By priming your site for a high Core Web Vitals score, you’ll be ensuring that your site stays in Google’s good graces as they finish implementing their gradual rollout over the next several weeks.